microsoft/pai/docs/user/job_submission.md

   - [Job Workflow](#job-workflow)
   - [Reference](#reference)

 This document is a tutorial for job submission on OpenPAI.
 Before learning this document, make sure you have an OpenPAI cluster already.
 If there isn't yet, refer to [here](../../README.md#deploy-openpai) to deploy one.

 There are several ways of submitting pai job, including webportal, [OpenPAI VS Code Client](../../contrib/pai_vscode/README.md), and [python sdk](../../contrib/python-sdk/README.md).
+And all the job configs follow [Pai Job Protocol](https://github.com/microsoft/pai/blob/master/docs/pai-job-protocol.yaml).
 Here we use webportal to submit a hello world job.

 ## Submit a Hello World Job